ruby-rice/rice/doc/introduction.rst

 header-only version of this library.
 Use the ``3.x`` branch for the docs and code for that line of releases.

+To upgrade a library from Rice 3 to 4, see :ref:`Migrating`.

 The docs for the 3.x line of Rice is viewable at https://jasonroelofs.com/rice/3.x.

 Project Details